 Severe storms, isolated tornadoes possible Friday

-ATLANTA - Remnants of Tropical Storm Cindy are passing through the mid-Mississippi Valley Friday morning and will get steered toward north Georgia late today and tonight.
+ATLANTA - Remnants of Tropical Storm Cindy are passing through the mid-Mississippi Valley and will get steered toward north Georgia late Friday.
 The result will be late day and evening storms that can be severe with damaging wind gusts and isolated tornadoes.

 The risk is highest in far northwest Georgia (where the storms will arrive first).
 The risk is considerably lower southeast of I-85.